The West Coast Trail is one of Canada’s most iconic hiking trails.

 - You’ll see a holding screen, which explains that you’ve been put into an online waiting room.
 This helps to prevent server overload

-- At launch time, the page will automatically refresh
+- At launch time (8am PT), the page will automatically refresh

 - Everyone waiting in the online waiting room will be randomly assigned a place in line to access the website.
 Your number will be displayed, along with an estimated wait time

 - At this point, your reservation is temporarily secured.
 You now have 20 minutes to log in and pay

 If there is no availability, click ‘Calendar‘ (to the left of the map).
 The green ticks signify available arrival dates from each access point.
 Click a date and then increase the number of nights on the right before clicking ‘Reserve.’